lennertjansen/go-booking-app/README.md

 # Toy Booking App
-A toy booking app I'm writing to learn to basics of Go.
+A simple toy ticket booking CLI app I'm writing to learn to basics of Go.